11ty/11ty-website/src/docs/shortcodes.md

 A shortcode returns content (a JavaScript string or template literal) that is used in the template.
 You can use these however you’d like—you could even think of them as reusable components.

 {% callout "info" %}
-Markdown files are pre-processed as Liquid templates by default.
-This means that shortcodes available in Liquid templates are also available in Markdown files.
+Markdown files are pre-processed as Liquid templates by default—any shortcodes available in Liquid templates are also available in Markdown files.
 Likewise, if you <a href="/docs/config/#default-template-engine-for-markdown-files">change the template engine for Markdown files</a>, the shortcodes available for that templating language will also be available in Markdown files.
 {% endcallout %}

 Read more about using shortcodes on the individual Template Language documentation pages: